 Getting Treatment in Texas

-Texas is home to some of the leading cancer treatment centers in the country, including three National Cancer Institute comprehensive cancer centers.
-These include the Dan L. Duncan Cancer Center at Baylor College of Medicine in Houston, the University of Texas Southwestern Harold C. Simmons Comprehensive Cancer Center in Dallas and The University of Texas MD Anderson Cancer Center in Houston.
+Texas features some of the leading cancer treatment centers in the nation, including three National Cancer Institute comprehensive cancer centers.
+These include the Dan L. Duncan Cancer Center at Baylor College of Medicine in Houston, the University of Texas Southwestern Harold C. Simmons Comprehensive Cancer Center in Dallas and University of Texas MD Anderson Cancer Center in Houston.

 Top Mesothelioma Centers in Texas